lpicci96/unesco_reader/README.md

 ### Caching

 Caching is used to prevent unnecessary requests to the UIS website and enhance performance.
 To refresh data returned by functions, use the `refresh` parameter.
+Caching using the LRU (Least Recently Used) algorithm approach and stores data in RAM.
+The cache is cleared when the program is terminated.

 ```python
 uis.info(refresh=True)
 uis.available_datasets(refresh=True)